-Fidelity Management Trust Company is the appointed Trustee of the Plan.
+On January 8, 2015, Fidelity Management Trust Company became the appointed Trustee of the Plan.

-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Basis of Accounting and Presentation

 The financial statements of the Plan are presented using the accrual basis of accounting in accordance with generally accepted accounting principles in the United States of America ("U.S. GAAP").